Evolutionarily Stable (Mis)specifications: Theory and Applications: Introduction

-As an example of how inference may matter for the selection of biases, we informally describe one application of our framework.
-Fix a linear-quadratic-normal game of incomplete information from \citet{vives1988aggregation} as the stage game, which can be interpreted as an incomplete-information version of Cournot duopoly.
-There is a population of players (firms) who match in pairs every period to play the stage game.
-The intercept of the demand curve is drawn i.i.d. across games, and every pair of matched players receive correlated information about this intercept in their game (as in \citet{bergemann2013robust}).
-Firms privately observe a signal about today's demand shock before choosing how much to produce.
+To articulate some intuition for why inference can affect the selection of biases, we informally describe one application of our framework.
+Consider a linear-quadratic-normal (LQN) game of incomplete information as the stage game, interpreted as an incomplete-information version of Cournot duopoly.
+A population of players (firms) match in pairs every period to play the stage game.
+The intercept of the demand curve is drawn i.i.d. across games, and every pair of matched players receive correlated information about this intercept in their game.
+After observing this signal, players choose a production quantity.
+The market price depends on the intercept of demand, the quantity choices of the firms, and a price elasticity parameter (which is fixed across matches).

-The population initially consists of a homogeneous group of firms who have correct beliefs about all game parameters, including the correlation between rival players' private signals.
-But now a small fraction of new firms enter the society.
-The entrants hold a dogmatically wrong belief about the signal correlation.
-Can biased beliefs about signal correlation persist over the correct belief?

-Results from past work provide the intuition that commitments to different kinds of strategies benefit the entrants in environments with different matching assortativities.
-If entrants are only paired with each other (perfectly assortative matching), then they can improve their payoffs by committing to more cooperative strategies.
-If entrants tend to be paired with the rational incumbents (uniform matching), then committing to more aggressive strategies can help them obtain more favorable outcomes compared to what the incumbents get when they play each other.
-Our innovation is to show that whether a certain biased belief about signal correlation leads to more cooperative or more aggressive play, and hence whether it will be selected for a given matching assortativity, depends on whether the learning channel is present.
+We suppose that a small fraction of firms hold a dogmatically wrong belief about the signal correlation and invade a society which has correct beliefs about all game parameters.
+An important property of this game is that players gain from strategic commitments, and which commitments are valuable depend on assortativity.
+If entrants are only paired with each other (perfectly assortative matching), then they can improve payoffs by committing to more cooperative strategies.
+If entrants are paired with the rational incumbents (uniform matching), then committing to more aggressive strategies can help them obtain more favorable outcomes compared to when incumbents play each other.
+Our contribution is to show that whether a certain biased belief about signal correlation leads to more cooperative or more aggressive play, and hence whether it will be selected for a given matching assortativity, depends on whether the learning channel is present.

-Suppose that the entrants are uncertain about the elasticity of market price with respect to total supply and learn this fundamental from the realized prices in their games across different periods.
-The entrants therefore engage in misspecified learning: after seeing their own signals, they hold wrong beliefs about rivals' signals (due to misperceived signal correlation) and hence rivals' production, so they misinterpret the market price and mislearn price elasticity.
-Such misinferences about elasticity distort perceived best replies.
-With uniform matching, entrants who believe in excessively correlated information (i.e., projection bias) obtain objectively higher profits than the correctly specified firms.
-Entrants who believe in excessively independent information (correlation neglect), on the other hand, do objectively worse.
-With perfectly assortative matching, the conclusion is reversed.